 Narrating how COVID-19 has affected her, Miss.
 Ezinne Joy who spoke to MAWA Foundation at the Eke Obinagu Nike, a popular market in the community, said before the pandemic, she was contributing N2k every day into OSUSU “a daily contribution” that market women undertake and get their money at the end of the month.

-She, however, said as soon as the lockdown began, her business became badly affected leading to the collapse of the business.
+She, however, as soon as the lockdown began, her business became badly affected leading to the collapse of her business.
 She disclosed that apart from her inability to pay the daily contribution, she has since pulled her four children out of school because there is no money to pay their fees while feeding has become difficult for her family.

 Another woman, Mrs. Anichukwu who sells cooking utensils at the Eke Obinagu Nike market, says since the COVID-19 pandemic started up till this moment, she has experienced difficulty in her businesses, she pointed out that her customers have since stopped patronizing her and that has made life more difficult for her and the family.